andysevas/dsp/05a-python.md

 filter(lambda n: n%2==0, numbers)
 ```

 If instead of reducing the list, I was changing it, like squaring each number, I could have used "map" in the same way.
 From what I understand, calling functions is more resource-intensive than list comprehensions.
 The same effect can be achieved on sets, except the result will be a set and it uses {braces like this}.
+Dictionary comprehensions largely manipulate the keys and values so that they can combine or rearrange values as necessary.